 We selected samples of the source documents for accumulating motor bus, light rail, and commuter rail mode passenger miles traveled data to determine that the data are complete and the computations are accurate.
-A random number generator was used to select the samples for motor bus and light rail modes.
+For both the motor bus and light rail modes, sampling was unable to be completed due to the COVID-19 pandemic.
+Therefore, Metro Transit elected to use 2019 sampling data to complete its 2020 reporting for these modes.
+For the 2019 sample, a random number generator was used to select the samples for motor bus and light rail modes.
 The sample sizes selected were 16 and 15, respectively.
-For commuter rail mode, the sample months of May and October were haphazardly selected.
+For commuter rail mode, the sample months of April and November were haphazardly selected.
 We identified one error in a spreadsheet used to compile passenger miles traveled for motor bus mode.
 The amount computed for passenger miles traveled was understated.
 This error was not corrected by Metro Transit as the effect was determined to be insignificant.
 Metro Transit does not accumulate passenger miles traveled data into accumulation periods (Policy Manual, Federal Funding Allocation Test k).